Welcome to another entry for Thursday Movie Picks.

 It’s a series hosted by Wandering through the Shelves, so if you want to join the party, head over to her blog!
 It’s pretty easy: check out each week’s topic and come up with 3 to 5 movies that fit the theme.

-What’s your favorite true crime movie?
+What’s your favorite film you expected to hate but ended up enjoying?
 Let me know in the comments!